 Dr. Fraipont’s special interest in Sports Medicine offers the patient both non-surgical and surgical alternatives.
-He lectures locally on related Sports Medicine topics and is the team physician for San Marino High School and USC's Men's Ice Hockey Team.
-As an instructor for Congress Medical Associates Shoulder and Elbow Sports Medicine Orthopaedic Fellowship, he remains on the forefront of knowledge and skills arthroscopic sports surgery topics.
+He lectures locally on related Sports Medicine topics and is Head Team Physician for both Azusa Pacific University and California Institute of Technology.
+Additionally, he's the Team Physician for USC's Men's Ice Hockey Team.
+As an instructor for Congress Medical Associates Shoulder and Elbow Sports Medicine Orthopedic Fellowship, he remains on the forefront of advanced sports medicine topics.
 He is certified by the Board of Orthopedic Surgery.

-As Managing Partner for CMA, Dr. Fraipont presides over the many business issues related to healthcare.
-Originally from Canada, Dr. Fraipont continues to play competitive ice hockey and coaches locally for the Pasadena Maple Leafs.
+Having gained a Masters' Degree from USC's Marshall School of Business, Dr. Fraipont presides as the Managing Partner for Congress Medical Associates.
+He is well versed on the many business issues related to healthcare.
+Originally from Canada, Dr. Fraipont continues to play competitive ice hockey.
 Dr Fraipont is married with two children and lives locally in La Canada.

 Medical School Class President

 USC Orthopaedic Surgery Residency

 American Academy of Orthopaedic Surgeons